 In March 2020, the World Health Organization characterized COVID-19, a disease caused by a novel strain of a coronavirus, as a pandemic.
-The rapid spread of COVID-19 has resulted in governmental authorities throughout the United States implementing a variety of containment measures with the objective of slowing the spread of the virus, including travel restrictions, shelter-in-place orders and business shutdowns.
-The COVID-19 pandemic and these containment measures have the potential to have a material impact on the Company's business.
+The rapid spread of COVID-19 resulted in governmental authorities throughout the United States implementing a variety of containment measures with the objective of slowing the spread of the virus, including travel restrictions, shelter-in-place orders and business shutdowns.
+The COVID-19 pandemic and these containment measures have had, and could continue to have a material impact on the Company's business.

-We began to see a significant reduction in paid attendance at our Georgia and Missouri Parks beginning the week of March 9, 2020.
+The rapid acceleration of the COVID-19 pandemic in the United States occurred at the beginning of the Company's 2020 fiscal year high season.
 Effective April 3, 2020, both Parks were closed to the public as a result of shelter-in-place mandates in Georgia and Missouri.
 Also note that prior to the Company's acquisition of the Texas Park, its operations were also closed to the public for the majority of April 2020 due to a shelter-in-place mandate in Texas.
 In compliance with respective state issued guidelines, our Georgia Park reopened on May 1, 2020 and our Missouri Park reopened on May 4, 2020, with the drive-through portion of our Texas Park reopening on May 1, 2020 and the park was fully reopened on May 15, 2020.
-Since we reopened each of our Parks, attendance levels at each facility were strong for the balance of our 2020 fiscal year, which continued throughout our 2021 fiscal year, compared to pre-COVID 19 comparable periods.
+Since we reopened each of our Parks, attendance levels at each facility increased significantly for the balance of our 2020 fiscal year, which continued throughout our 2021 fiscal year, in comparison to pre-COVID 19 comparable periods.
+Attendance levels for the first 31 weeks of our 2022 fiscal year remain higher than comparable pre-COVID 19 periods but have declined versus the comparable 2021 period.

 While our business has experienced a rebound subsequent to the reopening of our Parks, there may be longer-term negative impacts to our business, results of operations and cash flows, and financial condition as a result of the COVID-19 pandemic.
 These negative impacts include changes in customer behavior and preferences causing significant volatility or reductions in Park attendance, increases in operating expenses to comply with additional hygiene-related protocols, limitations in our ability to recruit and maintain staffing, limitations on our employees ability to work and travel, and significant changes in the economic or political conditions in the areas our Parks are located.
-Despite our efforts to manage these impacts, the ultimate impact may be material, and will depend on a number of factors beyond our control, including the duration and severity of the COVID-19 pandemic, the emergence of variants of the COVID-19 virus, and actions by governmental authorities taken to contain its spread and mitigate its public health effects.
+Despite our efforts to manage these impacts, the ultimate impact may be material, and may depend on a number of factors beyond our control, including the duration and severity of the COVID-19 pandemic, the emergence of variants of the COVID-19 virus, and actions by governmental authorities taken to contain its spread and mitigate its public health effects.
 There is also the potential for our attendance levels to moderate or decline as alternative entertainment venues reopen to full capacity once the COVID-19 pandemic has run its course or vaccines are widely adopted and proven effective.